ItalyStrap/theme-json-generator/README.md

 $presets = new Presets();
 ```

-The presets has a few methods you can use:
+The `Presets` has a few methods you can use:

 ```php
 interface PresetsInterface